 North Carolina Museum of Art

-As with the other two state museums, North Carolina Museum of Art is closed on Thanksgiving Day, but open the rest of the weekend.
-Free, timed-entry tickets are required.
+As with the other two state museums, North Carolina Museum of Art is closed on Thanksgiving Day, but open the rest of the weekend, and is free to visit.